Intermesh/groupoffice-docs/install/extras/onlyoffice.rst

 Now you can open a document in the files module with OnlyOffice by right clicking on a file and choose **'Open with'**.

+.. note:: If you get a 404 error when editing because /onlyoffice is not found then you probably are missing the alias in your webserver configuration.
+The Group-Office Debian and Docker packages automatically create this but with the tarball package you have to do this manually.
+   :ref:`Example configuration can be found here. <webserver-aliases>`